wwkenwong/CTF-Writeup/web/UIUCTF/Bot_Protection_IV/readme.md

 For 5 models to 8 models ensemble , we improve from solving 40 level before fail to average solving 60 level.
 However, it still very far away from solving 500 within 10 minutes.

-At the end, my god like teammate [@samueltangz613](https://twitter.com/samueltangz613) come up with an idea to solve as a hybird approach (DL model + human)...
+At the end, my god like teammate [@samueltangz613](https://twitter.com/samueltangz613) come up with an idea to solve as a hybrid approach (DL model + human)...

-If a captcha can't be solve with 8 of my models, it will solve by myself ....
+If a captcha can't be solve with 8 of my models, it will solve by myself....

-After 3 trials(once timeout at 495 lv, once at 365 lv), we succesfully capture the flag with ~90 second left by luck (manually solved ~10 times in total)....
+After 3 trials(once timeout at 495 lv, once at 365 lv), we successfully capture the flag with ~90 second left by luck (manually solved ~10 times in total)....

 ![alt text](solved.jpg)